readmeio/marketplace/components/ToggleList/readme.md

-# `ToggleList`
+# `<ToggleList/>`

 ## Overview

 Create a list of items that expand and collapse.
-This is useful for gradually introducing content.
+Useful for gradually introducing content.
 For example maybe you want to tuck away details that might overwhelm the reader if displayed all at once, or maybe you want to hide the punchline of a joke!

 <img alt="Toggle List" src="toggle-list.png" width="800" />